Load Test

 The results will be outputted following the typical stdout from Robot.
 You can find more information on the generated outputs in the Robot documentation.

-Instead of using “local” execution, Skyramp also supports seamless support for testing applications in your Docker network.
+Skyramp also offers seamless support for testing applications in Docker.
 This allows you to test your services without worrying about network configurations and port mapping while developing locally.
+By default, Skyramp provides a Docker network where the test can be executed.

 skyramp generate load rest http://api-sample:8000/api/v1/products \